bewuethr/bewuethr.github.io/2022-03-03-infinite-history.md

 `configure`), but it's enabled by default unless not supported by the operating system.

-Given history support, interactive shells have history enabled by default, but this can also be controlled using the `history` shell option:
+Given history support, interactive shells have history turned on by default, but this can also be controlled using the `history` shell option:

 ```bash
 set -o history